rmavis/cms/local/specs/readme.md

 Both types of Fields will have a property, `type`, which will be a string matching the final segment of the Field Spec's `module` name.
 So the `Local::Specs::Fields::ImagePair` Field will have the `type` 'ImagePair'.

-## Content
+## Entry

-Content specs will be instantiated by the their base Entry `type` class.
+Entry specs will be instantiated by the their base Entry `type` class.
 Like Compound Fields, they should also contain:
 - a `fields` method that specifies their components
 - a `view_file` method that returns a renderable file for the desired type of view

-Aside from those three, Content specs should be built to suit, providing what their base types require.
+Aside from those three, Entry specs should be built to suit, providing what their base types require.

 ## Groups